 Although perming colored and bleached hair is not dangerous, it is not recommended.
 It is because your hair has already gone through a chemical process.
-Exposing it to multiple chemical processes may alter the hair structure, causing cuticle breakage, split ends, and frizzy hair.
+Exposing it to multiple chemical processes may alter the hair structure, causing cuticlei XThe outermost layer of the hair shaft made of overlapping layers of dead cells that strengthen and shield the hair. breakage, split ends, and frizzy hair.
 Moreover, perming colored hair is likely to lighten the color.

 However, there are perming formulas meant for colored hair.
 These formulas are milder than other perming solutions but are expensive.
 If you wish to go ahead with perming your bleached and colored hair, consult a hair expert and be aware of the damages it may cause.

 You can also do it at home.
 Make sure to have a gap of at least 2-3 weeks between bleaching or coloring and perming.
 Here is how you can do it.

 You Will Need